hyperledger/besu-docs/docs/private-networks/tutorials/sirato-explorer.md

 ## Transactions

-The **Transaction** page shows a paginated view of the new and historical transactions
+The **Transactions** page shows a paginated view of the new and historical transactions

 ![`sirato-blocks`](../../assets/images/sirato-transactions.png)

 ## Find out more

-Epirus free version have some feature limitations, find out more about Epirus [here](https://medium.com/web3labs/epirus-ethereum-saas-blockchain-explorer-d5d961717d15)
+Sirato free version have some feature limitations, find out more about Sirato [here](https://medium.com/web3labs/epirus-ethereum-saas-blockchain-explorer-d5d961717d15)